Showing posts with label adware. Show all posts

 3rd Step

-In all of your web browsers (Internet Explorer, Firefox, Chrome, etc) you want to examine all installed add-on's and extensions.
+In all of your web browsers (Internet Explorer, Firefox, Chrome, etc) you want to examine all installed add-ons and extensions.
 Remove anything that is related to the software programs listed above.
-Additionally you can use ADWCleaner and JRT to get even further "under the hood" to make sure all of your web browsers are clean from Adware and Browser Hi-Jack software.
+Additionally, you can use ADWCleaner and JRT to get even further "under the hood" to make sure all of your web browsers are clean from Adware and Browser Hi-Jack software.

 4th Step (EXTRA)